PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 • Pipe shifts unexpectedly

-• Loads swing under hoisting
+• Loads swing during hoisting

 • Tubulars rotate during connection

-The PSC ROUGHNEK™ tool allows operators to:
+The PSC ROUGHNEK™ push pull pole allows operators to:

 • Control pipe movement without body exposure